-This Austin Weird list is the absolute best, most comprehensive, and most up-to-date guide to weird, unique, and unusual Austin attractions, activities, events, bars and restaurants.
+This Weird Austin list and map are the absolute best, most comprehensive, and most up-to-date guide to weird, unique, and unusual Austin attractions, activities, events, bars and restaurants.

 It’s hard to explain the Eureka Room but its mission of “charming absurdity” might give you some idea.
 This immersive experience room might be the weirdest thing in Austin.
 What happens there?
 Well, you interact with other people in strange ways inside an 8×8 room filled with 14,000 LEDs.
 There’s various programs on the menu that you can choose from that last 10 to 20 minutes.
 Since much of the fun relies on surprises, descriptions are limited to avoid spoilers.